Welcome to My Life - mp3

 in WAV format

-Of the old school feel of feel of the album, the Randy states: “It’s true, some of the tracks have that 70s/80s vibe.
+Of the old school feel of feel of the album, Randy states: “It’s true, some of the tracks have that 70s/80s vibe.
 This was the period when a lot was going on in terms of musical progression and I was lucky enough to be in the thick of it all.
 Artists such as Stevie Wonder and Roy Ayers are good examples of this evolution.
-And my work with Skyy, Brass Construction and Charles Earland, I would like to think, is no exception.
+My work with Skyy, Brass Construction and Charles Earland which tried to push boundaries too, I would like to think, is no exception.”

 But Welcome To My Life is not a nostalgic retread down jazz-funk memory lane.

-“It’s intended to be a glimpse into my musical DNA; my musical life, going back to my days in British Guiana where the lush string sounds of Mantovani, Bert Kaempfert and his orchestra, Percy Faith’s silky orchestrations and later the smokey cool of Stan Getz and Gilberto’s “Girl from Ipanema”.
-This captured my imagination via the family’s living room vacuum tube Grundig radio by day and a distant-sounding, crackling AM transistor radio by night,” Randy says.
-“Then we move the clock forward with some contemporary dance grooves.”
+“It’s intended to be a glimpse into my musical DNA; my musical life, going back to my days in British Guiana,” explains Randy.
+“I was captivated by the lush string sounds of Mantovani, Bert Kaempfert and his orchestra, Percy Faith’s silky orchestrations and later the smokey cool of Stan Getz and Gilberto’s “Girl from Ipanema”.
+This arrived in our home via the family’s living room vacuum tube Grundig radio by day and a distant-sounding, crackling AM transistor radio by night,” Randy says.
+“Then, we land firmly in the present with the sonic state-of-the-art dance grooves on the album, which I’m probably better known for.”

-The album features a stellar cast of NY’s finest musicians: Raheim Le Blanc (GQ/”Disco Nights), Ron Richardson (Phyllis Hyman/RoyAyres/Will Downing), Nikki Rios, Sheila Slappy, Carolyn Harding (Movin’ On/ Al Mac Dowell), Allison Foster (Stevie Wonder, Bobby Brown, Meli’sa Morgan, Christopher Williams, Chrisette Michelle, NEYO) and Shareef Clayton (Macy Gray, Stevie Wonder, the Duke Ellington Orchestra., The Roots, Michael McDonald), among others.
+The album features a stellar cast of NY’s finest musicians: Raheim Le Blanc (GQ/”Disco Nights), Ron Richardson (Phyllis Hyman/RoyAyres/Will Downing), Nikki Rios, Shelia Slappy, Carolyn Harding (Movin’ On/ Al Mac Dowell), drummer-Bernie Davis , Allison Foster (Stevie Wonder, Bobby Brown, Meli’sa Morgan, Chrisette Michelle, NEYO) Charles Daugherty, guitarist Larry Marsden, Shareef Clayton (Macy Gray, Stevie Wonder, The Roots, Michael McDonald), among others.

-This album gives us time to catch our breath with a string of sultry down tempo offerings.
-Silky sensuous flute tops “Nice And Slow” a post party/late night jazz funk stroll that Dr. Dre could have sampled back in the day.
+The sultry down tempo offerings on the album give us a chance to catch our breath.
+“Nice And Slow” is topped with a sinuous, sensual flute solo.
+It’s a post party/late night jazz funk stroll that you could imagine Dr. Dre sampling back in the day.
 “Over And Over” is a dose of warm, lazy Sunday morning soul.

-There’s more: The emotive ballad “I Cry,” a cheeky urban jazzy lowdown funk, “Slip N Slide,” and the neo-soul vibe, “Lover To Lover,” featuring vocalist Nikki Rios.
+There’s more: The emotive ballad “I Cry”, a cheeky urban jazzy lowdown funk, “Slip N Slide”, and the boho R&B feel of, “Lover To Lover”, featuring vocalist Nikki Rios.
 In fact, this is an unmissable album brimming with grooves, moods, jazz and a whole lot of soul.

 Welcome To My Life!”